greganderson/Man-in-the-middle/README.md

 Man-In-The-Middle Attack Tester
 ===============================

-A simple client/server package to test for man-in-the-middle attacks.
+A simple client/server package to practice the man-in-the-middle attack.

 Required packages